Alopecia Universalis – a clinician’s personal story of complete hair loss

 Tim Rees with his son in 2022

 “All my hair fell out, but it was my response to it that destroyed me.
-You could be forgiven for thinking this is all centered around vanity, but the thing that crushed me was that it made me feel like a fraud.” ~Tim Rees, registered clinical nutritionist
+You could be forgiven for thinking this is all centered around vanity, but the thing that crushed me was that it made me feel like a fraud.” — Tim Rees, registered clinical nutritionist.

 As a clinician, I felt similarly when I lost half my hair in September of 2022.
 I wondered if others would consider me a “failure” for not having been able to prevent it.
+What makes a clinician knowledgeable is their training and ongoing study, and I do not believe that a clinician diagnosed with an autoimmune disorder or metabolic disease is disqualified from being able to help others.
+On the contrary, provided they remain objective, a clinician’s ability to understand their clients’ struggles from “both sides of the desk” may be an asset.

 Alopecia Universalis

-In alopecia universalis, there is a complete loss of hair on the scalp and all over the body and it is thought to be an autoimmune condition in which the person’s immune system mistakenly attacks the hair follicles [1].
+Alopecia universalis (AU) is an advanced form of alopecia areata (AA), which is a condition that causes round patches of hair loss.
+In alopecia universalis, there is a complete loss of hair on the scalp and all over the body.
+It is an autoimmune condition in which the immune system mistakenly attacks the hair follicles [1].

-But like an unstoppable rebel force (name the movie) my immune system killed my hair follicles and the hair dropped away like oak leaves in autumn, minus the orange.
-Alopecia Universalis, not a single hair remained on or in (I’m told) my body.
+“Three years ago my hair started falling out for the second time.
+My immune system killed my hair follicles and the hair dropped away like oak leaves in autumn.
+Alopecia Universalis, not a single hair remained on or in my body.”

-You could be forgiven for thinking this is all centered around vanity, but the thing that crushed me was that it made me feel like a fraud.
-I was so embarrassed the thought of people discovering my secret presented as physical pain.
+“The thing that crushed me was that it made me feel like a fraud.
 Alopecia, one of the most visible autoimmune diseases one can have, undermined my work and, I thought, my credibility as a nutritionist helping people with autoimmune conditions.
+But that’s not true.
+I’ve done amazing things with nutrition for myself and my clients.”

-This year will be different.
-I’m plastering this all over social media for a number of reasons.
+“This year will be different.
+I’m plastering this all over social media.
 Firstly, it’s a part of my acceptance.
-I fought hard against acceptance mistaking it for defeat.
-The truth is, you must accept how things are today in order to make a difference tomorrow.
+You must accept how things are today in order to make a difference tomorrow.
+Secondly, it’ll help to keep me motivated and compliant for however long it takes to allow my body to heal.”

 Final Thoughts…